celestewagner/celestewagner_website/content/media-content/psychcentral2019/index.md

 ---
-title: "Political News and Discourse in the US.
-Democrats & Republicans Are Both Upset."
+title: "Political news and discourse in the US.
+Democrats & Republicans are both upset."
 date: 2019-11-04
 publishDate: 2019-11-04
 authors: ["B. DePaulo"]